avastmick/intro-computers-python/Lesson-1.md

 - We learnt some *Python*, a simple, but powerful computer language
 - We learnt how to control the computer to say **"Hello World!"**
 - We learnt how to save our instructions (our code) to a file to use again
-- We learnt about errors and logical problems in code
+- We learnt about errors and logical problems

 # Look up